On the Number of Cosmic Strings: Discussion and results

+The difference between the two classical models describing the evolution of cosmic strings is quite significant and it is almost of the same amount for the different cosmological models describing the background in which they evolve.
+Therefore, for the considerations that follow, for definiteness, as regards field theory cosmic strings, we mainly refer to the $\Lambda$CDM cosmology, but the extension to the above mentioned variants and to superstring theory cosmic strings is discussed as well and summarized in Table 5. \\

-Taking into account both the constraints on the string tension parameter set by gravitational lensing ($G\mu /c^{2} < 3 \times 10^{-7}$) and by CMB power spectrum which, considering the BM result for NG strings $G\mu /c^{2} < 2.6 \times 10^{-7}$ and the stricter constraint coming from the Atacama Cosmology Telescope (ACT) \cite{43}, $G\mu/c^{2} < 1.6 \times 10^{-7}$, may be suitably chosen in the middle of this range, we can get some further insight on the probability of observing cosmic strings through gravitational lensing events for static straight strings.
-Since the angular separation between the lensed images,
+Although the constraint on the string tension parameter set by gravitational lensing is $G\mu /c^{2} < 3 \times 10^{-7}$ (J. L. Christiansen et al. 2011), we will take into account the stricter constraint coming from CMB power spectrum and try to get some further insight on the probability of observing cosmic strings through gravitational lensing events.
+We will consider ideal strings, that is, cosmic strings approximately straight on the length $L$ of the step of the random walks that they form.